 TRC has made the shortlist for the Rising Star Diversity Awards at this year's Glasgow awards!

-rad is a 10-month training course where candidates will be paid to work full time with a Scottish TV production company and supported to learn the skills needed to help them become a professional television researcher.
+rad is a training course where candidates will be paid to work full time during a placement with a Scottish TV production company.
+TRC will also be on hand throughout the placement to provide support and specific training to help boost each trainee's career.

 The traineeship is aimed at groups who are typically under-represented in the TV industry: those either with a disability, from black, Asian or ethnic minority communities or from disadvantaged backgrounds.
 Candidates must be over 18, but there is no upper age limit, meaning that it is open to those considering a career change or returning to work.